TOSIT-IO/tdp-website/content/reports/240315-contributors.md

 - `Hive 4` is needed to integrate `Iceberg` which can be very valuable for TDP.

-- However, `Ranger` does  not compile with `Hive 4`, therefore, the solution would be to integrate both `Hive 3` and `Hive 4` in the stack.
+- However, `Ranger` does  not compile with `Hive 4`, therefore, the current proposal is to conserve both `Hive 3` and `Hive 4` for now.